 Driving is average

-The Audi Q3 was one of the first family SUVs to combine compact dimensions and a premium, off-road aesthetic.
+The Audi Q3 and its sporty Q3 Sportback version was one of the first family SUVs to combine compact dimensions and a premium, off-road aesthetic.
 It has since become a formula for success, with Audi selling over 1.2 million Q3s since its inception.

 The recently redesigned Audi Q3 received a massive facelift that clearly distinguishes it from first-generation models.
 It’s now 3.8 inches longer, nearly an inch wider, and 1.5 inches taller.
 The front grille is now much bigger (shock!) and there’s now more defined air intakes to either side.